Oxfam Shop City Farm fruit Olden Garden

 This page lets you know about wider u3a events and other opportunities that may interest you.

-u3a Online Learning Programme: see details of their current talks here.
-You can always find out more information on their national programme here.
+u3a National Online Learning Programme: see details of their current talks here.
+You can always find out more information on their programme here.

-u3a Workshops Programme for 2024: see the update Quarter 1 programme for national support workshops on the national website here: Workshop Programme
+u3a Workshops Programme for 2025: see the update Quarter 1 programme for national support workshops on the national website here: Workshop Programme

 End of Life Planning: in 2019 we started a tie-up with Gentle Dusk regarding End of Life Planning.
 They hold 'End of Life Planning Cafes' for our members and provide guidance on how to create a Care Plan.
-You may find our guide useful to help explain some of the terms — read it here: End of Life Planning.
-Details of their next scheduled events will be posted here when available.
-If you have any queries regarding their Future Matters Service, drop them a a note: get in touch.
+You may find our guide useful to help explain some of the terms — read it here: End of Life Planning (document to be updated)

 Positive Ageing: see here for why u3a helps enable a positive view of growing old: Video

 Bereavement Support: if you have recently suffered a bereavement you may wish to considering using the Islington Bereavement Community service.
 You can see some information about the service here or through their website: St. Joseph's Hospice (stjh.org.uk).
+Or, if you want to help them and consider volunteering for them, find their contact details in the linked document above.

-London Age-Friendly Forum (LAFF): The latest report on this London Mayor initiative here.
+u3a is providing input to this initiative.
+See the latest report on this London Mayor initiative here.

 Nationally — Third Age Trust